-Coronavirus: NZ to host studies searching for Covid-19 treatments
+Coronavirus drug in New Zealand: Scientists to trial medicine on Kiwi patients

-New Zealand patients may soon be recruited for clinical studies looking at whether medicines used for malaria and HIV could help Covid-19 patients recover.
+Kiwi Covid-19 cases may soon be recruited for clinical studies looking at whether medicines used for malaria and HIV could help infected patients recover.

-The studies – being hosted at Auckland City Hospitals and others here and in Australia – are among a surge in trials investigating whether anti-viral drugs might offer a stop-gap defence against the new coronavirus until a vaccine could be found.
+The studies – being hosted at Auckland City Hospital and others here and in Australia – are among a surge in trials investigating whether anti-viral drugs might offer a stop-gap defence against the new coronavirus until a vaccine could be found.

-Patients admitted to hospital - either in a medical ward, if their illness was not severe, or in an intensive care department, if their illness was severe – would be offered the option of taking part, said Associate Professor Mark Thomas, of the University of Auckland's School of Medical Sciences.
+Covid-19-positive patients admitted to hospital - either in a medical ward, if their illness was not severe, or in an intensive care department, if their illness was severe – would be offered the option of taking part, said Associate Professor Mark Thomas, of the University of Auckland's School of Medical Sciences.

 READ MORE: